ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 **hmmpress, hmmscan**

-Detect Pfam domains using HMMER3 using liberal thresholds: sequence bit score of 12.5 and domain score 0.
+Detect Pfam domains using HMMER3 using liberal thresholds: hmmscan using a sequence bit score of 12.5 and domain score 0.

 - Input:
   -  fasta\_ogs/{og\_id}.fa